Learning Styles: Not the same as UDL

 Universal Design for Learning and Teaching

 A group of five students cluster around a computer screen.
 They look as if they are seeing something important.
 Universal Design for Learning and Teaching.People have different ways of learning and cultural background can influence a person’s approach to learning.
-Universal Design for Learning (UDL) is usually associated with school children with learning difficulties.
+Universal Design for Learning (UDL) is often associated with school children who have learning difficulties.
 But it is much more than this.
 Difficulties with learning can also be attributed to teaching methods.
 Consequently, we need universal design for learning and teaching.

 A good description of UDL is in the Ahead Journal article by Kevin Merry titled, Universal Design for Learning – It’s Just Good Teaching